Quantum entropy and cardinality of the rational numbers: 3. Cardinality of and

 We next show that we cannot have $Y = Z_{+}$ and $P = A$.
 In this case, we can restrict $p$ to construct a bijective function $p'$ from a suitable subset of $Z_{+}$ to $A$. $(p')^{-1}$ gives us an injective function from $A$ to $Z_{+}$.
 We exclude these cases of $p$ by showing that we cannot have an injective function from $A$ to $Z_{+}$.
 If exists, every injective function $q$ from $A$ to $Z_{+}$ can be considered to be a bijection $q'$ on the indices of $\{ y_{n} \}, ~ n \in Z_{+}$ and ${y_{\aleph}}$ to the image set $q(A)$.
 We can use the bijective function ${h^{-1}}$ on the index set of $A$ and compose it with $q$ from the right $(= q{h^{-1}})$ to understand this.
 A bijection on the elements of a set cannot give a lesser number of images.
 Since $\aleph \notin Z_{+}$, it is not possible to have an injective function from $A$ to $Z_{+}$ even if the image set of $q$ coincides with $Z_{+}$.
 Similar conclusion is valid for the second example with $A$ replaced by $B$.
 Thus, there cannot exist a surjective function from $Z_{+}$ to $A$ or $B$.

 It follows from Theorem 1-2 that $|Z_{+}| < |A|$ and $|Z_{+}| < |B|$.
 We conclude that $A$ and $B$ are uncountable. $A$ and $B$ are proper subsets of $Q_{+}$.
 Thus, $Q_{+}$ has a higher cardinality than $Z_{+}$ and we conclude that $Q_{+}$ is uncountable.
-It is obvious that $R_{+}$ is also uncountable.
+It is obvious that the set of all rational numbers is also uncountable.
 Q.E.D.